 A Will is a person’s statement of intentions for their assets after they die.
 Not everybody makes a Will.
 If a person dies without making a Will, their assets will pass according to the laws of intestacy in that state.
 The laws of intestacy are different in each state of Australia.

-A distribution made according to the laws of intestacy may be challenged by aggrieved beneficiaries under the relevant state Family Provision legislation.
+A distribution made according to the laws of intestacy may be challenged by aggrieved beneficiaries under the relevant State legislation.

 Interstate and intestate

 You should be aware that where you do not leave a Will, different assets of deceased estates may be governed by different State laws.
 These laws are not necessarily consistent.
 Laws from one State may apply to a particular asset even if the deceased never resided in that State.